 Properties and functions of pheomelanin

-- Coloring : Pheomelanin is responsible for the red and yellow pigments found in some hair colors, particularly in those with red hair.
-It also affects skin color and may be present at higher levels in people with fair skin.
+- Coloration : Pheomelanin is responsible for the red and yellow pigments found in some hair colors, especially in people with red hair.
+It also influences skin color and can be present in higher concentrations in people with fair skin.

-- UV protection : Compared to eumelanin, pheomelanin provides less protection against ultraviolet (UV) radiation from the sun.
-People with higher levels of pheomelanin in their skin and hair are at increased risk of sunburn and skin damage from UV radiation, including skin cancer.
+- UV protection : Compared to eumelanin, pheomelanin offers less protection against the sun's ultraviolet (UV) radiation.
+People with a higher proportion of pheomelanin in their skin and hair have an increased risk of sunburn and skin damage from UV radiation, including skin cancer.

-- Genetic factors : The production of pheomelanin is genetically controlled.
-Mutations in the MC1R gene (melanocortin-1 receptor gene) are responsible for increased production of pheomelanin and red hair color in humans.
+- Genetic factors : Pheomelanin production is genetically controlled.
+Mutations in the MC1R gene (melanocortin-1 receptor gene) are responsible for increased pheomelanin production and red hair color in humans.

 Health aspects

-- Sun sensitivity : Due to lower UV protection, individuals with high levels of pheomelanin need to be particularly careful when exposing themselves to the sun.
-The use of sunscreen with a high sun protection factor (SPF) and protective clothing is particularly important.
+- Sun sensitivity : Due to lower UV protection, people with a high pheomelanin content must be especially careful when exposed to the sun.
+The use of sunscreens with a high sun protection factor (SPF) and protective clothing is particularly important.

 - Risk of skin cancer : People with red hair and fair skin, who produce a lot of pheomelanin, have a higher risk of skin cancers, especially melanoma, compared to people with darker skin and hair color, who produce more eumelanin.